pranav7491/HousepriceAnalysis/ReadMe.txt

 - The Total Basement are of a house has more of a quadratic relation between Sale price.
 After 2000 Square Feet Sale price increase is qudratic.
 - For YearBuilt the Sale Price is linear initially but it increases qudratically after the year 1960.
 - The HeatMap Feature is used to find Correlation between various numerical attributes and, to decide whether to use them or to drop them.
+- The pairplot diagram gives us the relation between variables.
+Variables TotalBsmtSF,  GrLiveArea have a partila linear relation.
+Also, variables SalePrice and YearBuilt have a rough exponential relation.